MeepleCodes/ffxiv_macro/README.md

 [~] Refactor control key bindings in TextEditor
 - Last character in selection should select max of g.w/g.advanceWidth (vertical line's have a huge +ve right margin)
 - Insert by drag/drop or glyph picker should be its own Undo state
-- Show-whitespace mode
 - Always show cursor (maybe don't blink if not focused?)
 [x] Styling via CSS (including ::selection)
 [x] Drag and drop from glyph picker into editor window
-- Refactor the cursor/coordinate/x/y complexity into something cleaner
-- Use visual position rather than column during vertical cursor movement (?)
 - Add the Lodestone's icon font to the page so we can render it in title fields, input boxes etc (not usable for everything because it's *only* the private codepage and they don't put out the rest of Axis, so all other charcaters are wrong)
 [x] Text colour
 - Optimise rendering
   - Only render what's changed
   - Do a full redraw on requestAnimationFrame but only redraw if needed (would get around not being able to spot CSS changes)
-- Column-mode selection
+- Column-mode selection, multiple selections
+- Refactor the cursor/coordinate/x/y complexity into something cleaner
+- Use visual position rather than column during vertical cursor movement (?)
 [x] Switch to dynamically loading fonts and spritesheet (rather than the huge bundles we're currently making) [That was far more complicated than it had any right to be] [x] Anything involving the mouse